Dale (album)

 Dale ([ˈdale]; Spanish for "Hit it") is the second Spanish album and ninth studio album by American rapper Pitbull.
 It was released July 17, 2015, through Mr. 305 and Sony Music Latin.
 This album arrived almost five years after his first Spanish-language album Armando, released in 2010.
 The album won the Grammy Award for Best Latin Rock, Urban or Alternative Album at the 58th Annual Grammy Awards.

 Background

 The teaser for the release of Dale was released by Pitbull via Facebook and Twitter on May 6, 2015.
 On May 19, 2015 Farruko uploaded, on Facebook, a short preview of the track "Hoy Se Bebe" featured on "Dale".
 On June 27, Pitbull announced the official track list: the album includes collaborations with Farruko, Fuego, El Micha, Ricky Martin, Mohombi, Wisin & Yandel, Osmani Garcia, Sensato del Patio, Don Miguelo and El Chevo.
-In an interview for Billboard, Pitbull said: "It was about time (for 2nd Spanish album).
-You have records for the clubs and the streets.
-You have your huge records like “Baddest Girl in Town” which has sort of a Michael Jackson vibe.
-You have “Haciendo ruido” with Ricky Martin which has a big world feel to it.
-“No puedes más” with Yandel [which references “Don’t You Want Me Baby”], there's nothing in Spanish radio like that.
-The Yandel record has that ’80s feel to it.
-That’s my favorite record on the album."